rudenshiold/bovine-screen/README.md

 # bovine-screen
-A screensaver of a flying cow made in p5.js
+A screensaver of a flying, holographic cow made in p5.js